madetech/handbook/roles/senior_reliability_engineer.md

 ### To request peer reviews

 We expect our engineering team to always have their code peer reviewed at the least by one other person before merging.
-Its the responsibility of the code author to ask their colleagues to review and to merge the code in a timely fashion.s the responsibility of the code author to ask their colleagues to review and to merge the code in a timely fashion.
+It's the responsibility of the code author to ask their colleagues to review and to merge the code in a timely fashion.

 ### To be producing sensible lightweight release plans with an aim to get the thinnest slice possible in the hands of real users as quickly as possible, involving the team and stakeholders where appropriate.